JonathanEF/sta141a/README.md

 ## Assignment 6 - Classifying Hand Written Digits
 The purpose of the assignment is to practice implementing a real statistical algorithm in a way that uses CPU and memory efficiently.
 Part of your grade will depend on the correctness and efficiency of your code.
-Your grade will NOT depend on the error rate of your model.
+Grade does not depend on the error rate of the model.

 ## Assignment 5 - Craigslist Analysis
 Clean and extract features from a messy, expanded version of the Craigslist data set.